reidjs/markdown-tweet-scheduler/README.md

 ## Scheduling Tweets
 **By Date**.
-1. Create a markdown file in the `./tweets/` folder with tomorrow's date in `YYYY-Mon-DD` format, for example, `2021-Sep-05.md`, and write the content of your tweet in it.
+1. Create a markdown file in the `./tweets/` folder with a future date in `YYYY-Mon-DD` format, for example, `2021-Sep-05.md`, and write the content of your tweet in it.
 2. Commit the file(s) and push to the remote repo.
 When the daily action runs on the specified date, the tweet should be posted.